 Windows 10 comes with a lightweight, isolated environment feature that is only available for Windows 10 Pro and Windows 10 Enterprise starting with version 1903 (build 18305).
 This isolated environment feature is called “Windows Sandbox.”

-Sandbox is just like a virtual machine using Microsoft’s hypervisor and hardware virtualization to run a separate kernel to isolate a Windows Sandbox session from the host.
+The Sandbox is just like a virtual machine that uses Microsoft’s hypervisor and hardware virtualization to run a separate kernel and isolate a Windows Sandbox session from the host.
 Basically, this tiny application of Windows 10 (around 100MB in size) installs and runs untrusted classic applications isolated from the main installation.

-With default settings, the Windows Sandbox feature remains turned off.
-If you wish to enable the feature or you would like to disable the feature after using it for a while, you can do the same through Windows Features.
+With the default settings, the Windows Sandbox feature remains turned off.
+If you wish to enable the feature or you would like to disable the feature after using it for a while, you can do so through Windows Features.

 This post will help you to enable and disable the Windows Sandbox feature on Windows 10.